 - Accommodation: Casa Helsinki (848 ARS/~$43.50 per night for a private room)

 - I loved this guesthouse.
 As its name suggests, the guesthouse had a modern and airy Scandinavian aesthetic.
 My room was spacious and spotless, with a desk and wardrobe.
 The shared bathrooms were clean.
 The kitchen was free to use, and there was a lot of outdoor space, although I didn’t take advantage of either of these features.
 The free breakfast included homemade bread, cake, fruit, and cereal.
 The guesthouse had the fastest wifi I had found in South America.
 There was no air conditioning, but my room had a powerful fan.
-It takes a lot for my allergic heart to warm up to a cat, but the resident Siamese cat was just adorable.
+It takes a lot for my allergic heart to warm up to a cat, but the resident Siamese cat was just so sweet.

 - Transport to Córdoba:

 - 13.5-hour bus ride from Buenos Aires (1,102.50 ARS/~$57).
 Toward the beginning of the trip, we were stuck at a rest stop for 2.5 hours.
-I had no idea what was going on, and I initially blamed my shaky grasp of Spanish; however, it turned out that none of the other passengers knew what the problem was either.
+I had no idea what was going on, and I initially blamed my shaky grasp of Spanish; however, it turned out that none of the other passengers knew what the problem was, either.
 A new bus eventually arrived at the rest stop, and we all resumed the trip.
 We made it to Córdoba an hour and 45 minutes after our scheduled arrival.

 - Transport within Córdoba: